rohanmhn/Capstone-project-Framigham-Heart-study/README.md

-Predict the probability of a patient suffering a coronary heart disease in the next 10 years Identify the most important factors that influence heart disease Come up with recommendations for o Preventing / reducing chances of getting a heart disease o Extrapolated applications of the model you build and its findings
+Predict the probability of a patient suffering a coronary heart disease in the next 10 years Identify the most important factors that influence heart disease Come up with recommendations for a)Preventing / reducing chances of getting a heart disease b)Extrapolated applications of the model you build and its findings

+Logistic regression and Random forest came closest to achieve desired accuracy

+Besides the 5 models initially chosen, other few models were also attempted but results of Log regression were generally better